jess789550/google_ml_crash_course/README.md

 ---

 ### Linear Regression
-**Gradient descent** is an iterative process that finds the best weights and bias that minimize the loss.
+**Gradient descent** is an iterative process that finds the best weights and bias that minimise the loss.

 **Hyperparameters** are variables that control different aspects of training.
 Three common hyperparameters are:
 - Learning rate